 The MCC was founded in September 2015 and they convene at Montrose House in Folkestone, Kent.
 The Club comprises of local composers Aidan Shepherd, Ian Fleming, Matthew Brown, Anna Braithwaite and Phil Self, who all studied classical composition.
 Their eclectic careers have lent their writing flavours of folk, jazz, cabaret and electronics, allowing them to create genre-defying sounds for savvy ears.

-The Montrose Composers Club are currently preparing for Profound Sound Festival 2018.
-Each member is writing a piece to be performed against the backdrop of 15 tape cassette players all playing specially prepared tape loops.
-These pieces will be performed for the first time at MCCIV, 3pm on Sunday 11th February 2018in Folkestone and then again at the experimental music night, Free Range, in Canterbury on Thursday 15th Feb. at 7.30pm.
-MCC hope to tour the works to other venues around East Kent in the spring.
+The Montrose Composers Club presented their fourth concert at Profound Sound Festival 2018.
+Each member wrote a piece to be performed against the backdrop of 15 tape cassette players all playing specially prepared tape loops.
+These pieces were performed for the first time at MCCIV, on Sunday 11th February 2018 in Folkestone and then again at the experimental music night, in Canterbury, MCCIV also saw collaborations with sound artist Liz Hayward and action artist Helen Lindon along with performances by MCC regulars Flo Peycelon (violin), Karen Jolliffe (violin), Sarah Boxall (cello) and new collaborators Nicola Burnett Smith (clarinet/vocals) and Craig Gell (percussion).

 MUSIC WORKSHOP @ BLOCK 67